Yord/shargs/README.md

 This section looks at the cases where they are different.

 While stages change data and report errors once, checks only report errors and never change data.
-Thus, if a check is run several times in a row, it reports multiple error messages.
+Thus, if a check is run several times in a row, it is guaranteed to report multiple error messages.
 Stages and checks are seldomly run several times, but there is a case in the [`toArgs`](#toargs-stage) stage, where this happens:

 `toArgs` takes a list of parsers as its input, including the *parent parser* `__` that is set by the [`parser`](#command-line-parsers) function.
 The parent parser's purpose is to parse any leftover argv from the commands' *child parsers*.
-This comes to pass, if arguments to a parent command are given after the arguments of a child command, e.g. `--answer` in:
+This comes to pass, if arguments to a parent command are given after the arguments of a child command, e.g. `--answer 42` in:

 ```bash
 node deepThought ask --question "What is the Answer?" --answer 42